kimh/kimh.github.io/source/_posts/2014-01-18-gotchas-in-writing-dockerfile-en.markdown

 If you have Dockerfile like this, ***Run apt-get update*** and ***Run apt-get install openssh-server***  will never be cached.

-The behavior is changed from v7.3 in a good way.
+The behavior is changed from v7.3.
 It caches even if you have ADD instruction, but invalids cache if file content is changed.

 ```bash
 $ echo "Jeff Beck" > rock.you